 History

-The History curriculum allows students to delve into a breadth of events, concepts and issues, whilst also embedding the skills required to be a good historian.
+The History curriculum allows students to delve into a breadth of events, concepts, and issues, whilst also embedding the skills required to be a good historian.
 Students enjoy History and are provided with opportunities, both within lessons and through extra-curricular activities, to develop their curiosity and understanding of the society that they live in and the past that has shaped this.
 The department regularly review the teaching and learning of the curriculum to ensure that students continue to make good progress in History.
+Students follow a varied curriculum at KS3 (see attached curriculum map) to give them an understanding of the wider human story and their place within it.
+At GCSE, students study the Edexcel specification, in which they study Medicine Through Time: 1250-Present, Weimar and Nazi Germany 1918-1939, Superpower Relations and the Cold War 1941-1991 and Early Elizabethan England 1558-88.

 The History department has three key aims for our curriculum: